Highlighted Research:

 An expert consensus to standardise clinical, endoscopic and histologic items and inclusion and outcome criteria for evaluation of pouchitis disease activity in clinical trials

-Brian Feagan, Vipul Jairath, William Sandborn.
+Vipul Jairath, William Sandborn, Brian Feagan.

 Development and Validation of a Clinical Decision Support Tool That Incorporates Pharmacokinetic Data to Predict Endoscopic Healing in Patients Treated With Infliximab

-Brian Feagan, Vipul Jairath, William Sandborn.
+Vipul Jairath, William Sandborn, Brian Feagan.

 Reliability of the Endoscopic Ultrasound Ulcerative Colitis (EUS-UC) score for assessment of inflammation in patients with ulcerative colitis